openstack-archive/infra-manual/doc/source/creators.rst

-If you add a new repository, you can make it part of an existing official OpenStack project, use it to start a new official project, or start as a related project, also known as a `StackForge`_ project.
+If you add a new repository, you can make it part of an existing official OpenStack project, use it to start a new official project, or start as a related project.

 Note that only official OpenStack projects may use certain parts of the OpenStack infrastructure, especially the docs.openstack.org and